talls2/GitFind/README.md

+# GitFind
-# GitFind is a little project to show you the info about a profile on github and his repos
+Gitfind is a little project to show you the info about a profile on github and his repos